-Ratio Description Calculation Target 2021 Performance Remaining Service Index Ratio The overall health of the organisation's asset stock in terms of measuring past asset consumption, via the amount of accumulated depreciation.
+Ratio Description Calculation Target 2021 Performance 2024 Performance and/or service level agreements.
+Remainin g Service Index Ratio The overall health of the organisation's asset stock in terms of measuring past asset consumption, via the amount of accumulated depreciation.
 The lower this ratio is, the more the asset stock has been consumed, which also indicates that not enough capital expenditure has been allocated to the asset.
-Written down value (fair value of the portfolio) divided by the total current replacement value. >70% 78.8% Overall 87.2% Roads 91.1% Carparks 62.3% Kerb & Gutter 62.6% Footpath 79% TMD 84.7% Street Furniture 63.2% Bridges Maintenanc e Sustainabili ty Ratio Measures the level of maintenance funding spent per annum, as a % of asset replacement value on the asset portfolio.
+Written down value (fair value of the portfolio) divided by the total current replacement value. >70% 78.8% Overall 87.2% Roads 91.1% Carparks 62.3% Kerb & Gutter 62.6% Footpath 79% TMD 63.2% Bridges 77.6% Overall 85.6% Roads 87.2% Carparks 61.7% Kerb & Gutter 62.2% Footpath 83.2% TMD 66.5% Bridges Maintena nce Sustainabi lity Ratio Measures the level of maintenance funding spent per annum, as a % of asset replacement value on the asset portfolio.
 Total maintenance funding per annum / Total Replacement Value expressed as a percentage.
-2-5% 1.5%
+2-4% 1.5% 2.6%

-Table 22 - Key Asset Management Ratios
+Table 18 - Key Asset Management Ratios

-7 Plan Improvement and Monitoring
+7. Plan Improvement and Monitoring

 This section outlines how Council will measure its asset management performance.
-The identified action items in Table 24 will enable Council to improve its asset management capability, enhance asset value and deliver more for stakeholders while balancing cost, risk and performance.
+The identified action items in Table 20 will enable Council to improve its asset management capability, enhance asset value and deliver more for stakeholders while balancing cost, risk and performance.